DavidZirinsky/tldw-site/README.md

 ![TL;DW Logo](frontend/public/logo-tech.png)

 **TL;DW** is a web application that saves you time by providing AI-powered summaries of YouTube videos.
 Paste a YouTube link and get the key takeaways instantly, without watching the whole video.
+See it in action [here](https://www.youtubetldw.com/)

 ## ✨ Features